-Eligible candidates are invited to apply for our full-time 13-month psychology postdoc positions at Portland Mental Health and Wellness, a group psychology practice in Portland, Oregon.
-The firm start date for this position will be September 1, 2022.
-Postdocs in this position will provide general individual, group, and couples psychotherapy with adolescents and adults under the supervision of licensed psychologists.
-Postdocs will gain experience in the planned assessment rotation and will co-lead a group.
+Eligible candidates are invited to apply for our full-time 12-month psychology postdoc positions at Portland Mental Health and Wellness, a group psychology practice in Portland, Oregon.
+The firm start date for this position will be September 4, 2023.
+Postdocs in this position will provide general individual, group, and relationship psychotherapy with adolescents and adults under the supervision of licensed psychologists.
+Postdocs will gain experience in the assessment rotation and will co-lead a group.
 The postdoc will also engage in a variety of process-oriented didactic seminars, peer support, and receive assessment supervision, group supervision, and individual supervision.
 Other training opportunities may occur during the training year.
-Unlike in past years, this position does not offer training in the provision of supervision.
+This position does not offer training in the provision of supervision.

-Eligible candidates must reside in the US and have a Psy.D. or Ph.D. in clinical or counseling psychology (ABD at the time of application is acceptable) and an accredited US Program.
+Eligible candidates must reside in the US and have a PsyD or PhD in clinical or counseling psychology (ABD at the time of application is acceptable) from an accredited US Program.
 Candidates must have completed their degree by the position start date and the Oregon Board Contract approval is required within the first few weeks of the position (proactive and urgent attention to submitting all possible required board application and contract requirements before the start date of the postdoc are essential).
-Eligible candidates must demonstrate strong clinical skills and a commitment to working with clients of diverse and intersecting identities.
+Eligible candidates must demonstrate strong clinical skills, ability to build respectful relationships with colleagues (both administrative and clinical), and a commitment to working with clients of diverse and intersecting identities.

 Portland Mental Health and Wellness is dedicated to building a culturally diverse and pluralistic clinical staff.
 We are committed to sustaining a multicultural environment and strongly encourage applications from underrepresented or marginalized groups.
 We are an equal opportunity employer; all qualified candidates will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law, as well as those not protected by law.

-The position includes the following benefits package: $53,630 yearly salary, health/dental/vision insurance covered at 60%, 80 hours vacation per 12 months, 40 hours of floating holiday time per 12 months, 40 hours health paid time off, and a $600 to help offset the costs of EPPP study-materials or exam fees incurred during the contract period and the option/anticipation that you will stay on after you get licensed.
+The position includes the following benefits package: $53,630 yearly salary, health/dental/vision insurance covered at 60%, 80 hours vacation, 48 hours of floating holiday time, 40 hours health paid time off, a $5,000 relocation stipend (to be paid the first week of employment) and $600 to help offset the costs of EPPP study-materials or exam fees incurred during the contract period and the option/anticipation that you will stay on after you get licensed.

 NOTE: PMHW is unable to offer this position to international applicants or those with degrees from outside the US due to Oregon Board of Psychology restrictions related to postdoctoral residency and PMHW is unable to offer necessary visa sponsorship.